jhherre3/STM32F405-Flight-Controller-Tests/tests/BME280/Instructions.md

 ---

 ## **Required Files**
-Download the required files from the [Adafruit CircuitPython Library Bundle](https://circuitpython.org/libraries) and place them in the `lib` folder on your `CIRCUITPY` drive:
+Download the required files from the [Adafruit CircuitPython Library Bundle v9](https://circuitpython.org/libraries) and place them in the `lib` folder on your `CIRCUITPY` drive:

 1. **`adafruit_bus_device`** (folder)
    - Handles I2C communication.